5 takeaways from the first Capitol attack hearing

 “I looked back to see what had hit him, what had happened and that’s when I got sprayed in the eyes,” Edwards said.

-She was then sprayed with tear gas as she she tried to seek medical attention, she said
+She was then sprayed with tear gas as she tried to seek medical attention, she said

 “I just remember that moment of stepping behind the line (of police) and seeing the absolute war zone that the west front had become,” Edwards said.